SAP/spartacus-docs/_pages/home/pre-release-information.md

 This document describes what is included in the latest pre-release of Spartacus libraries, such as `next` and `rc` libraries.

-_Last updated September 30, 2020 by Bill Marcotte, Senior Product Manager, Spartacus_
+_Last updated October 8, 2020 by Bill Marcotte, Senior Product Manager, Spartacus_

 For an overview of what is included in a specific release, see [Release Information]({{ site.baseurl }}{% link _pages/home/release-information.md %}).
 For detailed release notes, see the Spartacus repository [Releases page](https://github.com/SAP/spartacus/releases).